HIV/AIDS in Africa: History

-AIDS was at first considered a disease of gay men and drug addicts, but in Africa it took off among the general population.
+AIDS was at first considered a disease of gay men and people suffering from drug addiction, but in Africa it took off among the general population.
 As a result, those involved in the fight against HIV began to emphasize aspects such as preventing transmission from mother to child, or the relationship between HIV and poverty, inequality of the sexes, and so on, rather than emphasizing the need to prevent transmission by unsafe sexual practices or drug injection.
 This change in emphasis resulted in more funding, but was not effective in preventing a drastic rise in HIV prevalence.

 The global response to HIV and AIDS has improved considerably in recent years.
 Funding comes from many sources, the largest of which are the Global Fund to Fight AIDS, Tuberculosis and Malaria and the President's Emergency Plan for AIDS Relief.

-According to the Joint United Nations Program on HIV/AIDS (UNAIDS), the number of HIV positive people in Africa receiving anti-retroviral treatment rose from 1 million to 7.1 million between 2005 and 2012, an 805% increase.
+The number of HIV positive people in Africa receiving anti-retroviral treatment rose from 1 million to 7.1 million between 2005 and 2012, an 805% increase.
 Almost 1 million of those patients were treated in 2012.
 The number of HIV positive people in South Africa who received such treatment in 2011 was 75.2 percent higher than the number in 2009.

-Additionally, the number of AIDS-related deaths in 2011 in both Africa as a whole and Sub-Saharan Africa alone was 32 percent less than the number in 2005.
-The number of new HIV infections in Africa in 2011 was also 33 percent less than the number in 2001, with a "24% reduction in new infections among children from 2009 to 2011".
+The number of AIDS-related deaths in 2011 in both Africa as a whole and Sub-Saharan Africa alone was 32 percent less than in 2005.
+The number of new HIV infections in Africa in 2011 was 33 percent less than in 2001, with a "24% reduction in new infections among children from 2009 to 2011".
 In Sub-Saharan Africa, new HIV positive cases over the same period declined by 25%.
-According to UNAIDS, these successes have resulted from "strong leadership and shared responsibility in Africa and among the global community".
+According to UNAIDS, these successes have resulted from "strong leadership and shared responsibility in Africa and among the global community", including the work of Leopold Zekeng, who served as the organization's Country Director in Sierra Leone, Liberia, Ghana, Tanzania, and currently, Nigeria.